Giant star

-A hot, luminous main-sequence star may also be referred to as a giant, but any main-sequence star is properly called a dwarf no matter how large and luminous it is.
+A hot, luminous main-sequence star may also be referred to as a giant, but any main-sequence star is properly called a dwarf, regardless of how large and luminous it is.

 Formation

 A star becomes a giant after all the hydrogen available for fusion at its core has been depleted and, as a result, leaves the main sequence.
 The behaviour of a post-main-sequence star depends largely on its mass.